cdricn/Peo-WebDesign/README.md

-# Mock pages
+# Webpage Design Portfolio
-Template designs for webpages focused on user responsiveness and UI/UX.
+A collection of webpage re/designs.
+Made using Vite + React.

 TODO:
-Each template can be viewed by clicking it from the hub page.
-To go back to the hub page, just refresh the page.
+-Make a hub page containing all the designs.

 ## Current templates
-- Redesign of an profile website
+- Redesign of a vtuber profile website.